revercc/IHcheck/README.md

 # IHcheck
 It can detect if another process's dll module is inline hook, provided that the dll module is not shell, currently only supports x86 architecture
 # use
 Import inline_hook_check.cpp and inline_hook_check.h into your project.
 See how to use them in the demo.cpp file.
+The following uses the wegame.exe process as an example

 ① You can set which modules of the third-party process you want to detect.
 The WGLogin.dll and SSOPlatform.dll that detect the wegame.exe process are set in demo.cpp
 ```